basho/basho_docs/source/languages/en/riak/quickstart.md

 cd dev; ls
 ```

-That should give you the following:
+You will see that five directories beginning with `dev` have been created:

 ```bash
 dev1       dev2       dev3       dev4       dev5
 ```

-Each directory starting with `dev` is a complete, self-contained package containing a Riak node.
+Each of these directories is a complete, self-contained package containing a Riak node.
 We need to start each node individually.
 Let's start with `dev1`:

 ```bash
 dev1/bin/riak start
 ```

 <div class="note">
+<div class="title"><tt>ulimit</tt> warning</div>
-<div class="title"><tt>ulimit</tt> warning</div>At this point you may receive a warning message to increase the number of open file handles (<tt>ulimit</tt>).
+At this point, you may receive a warning message to increase the number of open file handles <tt>ulimit</tt> in your operating system.
 See [[Open Files Limit]] for platform-specific instructions on doing this.
 </div>

-Then do the same for `dev2` through `dev5`
+Once you've started the node in `dev1`, do the same for `dev2` through `dev5`:

 ```bash
 dev2/bin/riak start